suvajcevic-nikola/hotel-manager/README.md

 # Hotel Manager App

-:information_source: **Note: This is the latest version of the application with a Next.js frontend and minor backend adjustments compared to the initial version.
-You can find the initial version on the branch named "initial-version."**

 Welcome to the Hotel Manager application!
 This is a home test task that utilizes Docker, Caddy, React, Next.js, Node.js with Fastify, Prisma, and SQLite.

 ## Prerequisites